Vandivier/arias-tale-rpg/docs/src/narrative/arc-integrated.md

 "I'm trying!" she replied, channeling her healing light toward Vaelor.
 But each attempt was deflected.

-Gavriel analyzed the situation.
+Gabriel analyzed the situation.
 "We need to weaken the corruption's hold.
 Target the armor—it's amplifying the darkness."

 "Understood," Lyra acknowledged.

 Working in unison, they focused their attacks on Vaelor's armor.
 Selena's blades struck with precision, while Tank shielded the others from counterattacks.
 Kael's powerful strikes began to crack the corrupted plates.

 "Now, Elara!"
-Gavriel signaled.
+Gabriel signaled.

 Elara summoned all her strength, releasing a burst of radiant energy.
 The light engulfed Vaelor, and for a moment, the darkness recoiled.